-5/2019—Requirements for the use of Exhaust Gas Cleaning systems in Australian waters and reporting to AMSA
+2/2021—Requirements for the use of exhaust gas cleaning systems in Australian waters and reporting to AMSA

 This notice is issued as general guidance only and should be read in conjunction with MARPOL Annex VI and associated guidelines, relevant Acts, and Marine orders.

-From 1 January 2020, the sulphur content of fuel oil used for propulsion or operation on board a vessel must not exceed 0.50 per cent m/m.
+As of 1 January 2020, the sulphur content of fuel oil used for propulsion or operation on board a vessel has been limited to 0.50 per cent m/m or less.

 - use of fuel oil with a sulphur content not exceeding 0.50 per cent m/m, or